Morsmalleo/Repo_Swap/README.md

 Automation Script for adding, installing from and removing older debian software repos

-### WARNING: YOU NEED TO MANUALLY CREATE A BACKUP COPY OF YOUR SOURCES.LIST FILE BEFORE RUNNING THIS SCRIPT JUST IN CASE IT STUFFS UP AFTER YOU'VE EDITED IT, DO NOT RUN THIS SCRIPT WITHOUT EDITING IT FIRST, YOU CAN BACKUP YOUR SOUCES.LIST FILE BY TYPING THE COMMAND SEEN BELOW
+### WARNING: YOU NEED TO MANUALLY CREATE A BACKUP COPY OF YOUR SOURCES.LIST FILE BEFORE RUNNING THIS SCRIPT JUST IN CASE IT STUFFS UP AFTER YOU'VE EDITED IT, DO NOT RUN THIS SCRIPT WITHOUT EDITING IT FIRST, YOU CAN BACKUP YOUR SOURCES.LIST FILE BY TYPING THE COMMAND SEEN BELOW
 `sudo cp /etc/apt/sources.list /where/ever/you/want/` Just replace where it reads "/where/ever/you/want/" with the directory you want to back your sources.list up in.
 Example on this is below!
 ### Example
 `sudo cp /etc/apt/sources.list /home/kali/Documents`